openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/vitalsource.rst

 4. Scroll down to the **lti_passports** policy key.

 #.
-Under **Policy Value**, place your cursor between the brackets, and then enter the value for the **lti_passports** policy key that you obtained from your VitalSource account manager.
+Under **Policy Value**, place your cursor between the brackets, and then enter the value for the **lti_passports** policy key that you obtained from Vital Source.
+Make sure to surround the value with quotation marks.

+    For example, the value in this field may resemble the following:

+    ``"id_21441:b289378-ctools.school.edu:23746387264"``

 #.
 At the bottom of the page, click **Save Changes**.